* 3M slips on downbeat 2020 profit forecast

 Investors will keep a close watch on Apple’s earnings amid concerns of a disruption in iPhone production as the coronavirus spreads across major markets such as China.

-Earnings are now expected to show a decline of 0.4% for the fourth quarter, according to Refinitiv data.
+Expectations for fourth-quarter earnings have been slowly improving and are now expected to show a decline of 0.4%, according to Refinitiv data.
 Of the 104 companies that have reported so far, 68.3% have topped expectations, lagging the average rate of 74% from the past four quarters.

-The S&P index recorded 24 new 52-week highs and three new lows, while the Nasdaq recorded 60 new highs and 33 new lows.
-(Reporting by Sruthi Shankar and Ambar Warrick in Bengaluru; Editing by Anil D’Silva and Maju Samuel)
+The S&P 500 posted 24 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 62 new highs and 37 new lows.
+(Reporting by Chuck Mikolajczak Editing by Nick Zieminski)